oroinc/documentation/user_guide/sales_processes_workflow.rst

        Click |Bplus| to add a new Lead to the System.
        Follow the process described to \:ref:`create a Lead <user-guide-system-entities-leads-create-leads>`\

-Click :kbd:`Submit` button to save the started workflow in the System.
+Click :guilabel:`Submit` button to save the started workflow in the System.

-Click :kbd:`Cancel` to cancel the flow start.
+Click :guilabel:`Cancel` to cancel the flow start.
 No changes will be saved in the System.

 .. _user-guide-sales-processes-workflow-qualify-leads: